 Students not meeting Satisfactory Academic Progress (SAP) will not be considered or remain eligible for FSW scholarships.
 The FSW SAP policy can be found at https://www.fsw.edu/financialaid/sap.

 Florida Bright Futures Scholarship awards are determined by the Florida Department of Education and may be used by qualified high school graduates to pay for tuition expenses at Florida SouthWestern State College.
 Certain eligibility requirements are attached to this state scholarship program and more information can be found at www.floridastudentfinancialaid.org.

 Scholarships - Florida SouthWestern State College Foundation, Inc.

-The foundation’s donors are committed to help make a difference for FSW students and these donors allow the foundation to award a variety of scholarships each year.
+The Foundation’s donors are committed to making a difference for FSW students.
+Their donations allow the Foundation to award a variety of scholarships to students each year including hundreds of tuition and book scholarships.
 The criteria for each scholarship will vary depending on the direction of the donor.
-Additionally, tuition and book scholarships are awarded to hundreds of students each year from endowments established by community residents.

 Florida SouthWestern State College Institutional Scholarships

 Florida SouthWestern State College offers a variety of institutional scholarships that consider merit, financial need, academic level, special talents and/or participation in specified programs.
 For information regarding available institutional scholarships and related requirements go to https://www.fsw.edu/financialaid/scholarships.

 - Federal financial aid recipients have the right to be informed about financial aid application procedures, cost of attendance, aid available, and requirements for renewal.